hivemq/hivemq-edge/hivemq-edge/src/frontend/README.md

 ## Pipeline

-A frontend-specific workflow has been added to the repository, see `.github/workflows/frontend-cli.yml`
+Two frontend-specific workflows have been added to the repository

+- `.github/workflows/frontend-cli.yml` for the main CI/CD pipeline
+- `.github/workflows/frontend-visual.yml` for visual testing (Percy)

-It contains - and enforces - parts of the testing pyramid for frontend applications:
+Together. they contain - and enforce - parts of the testing pyramid for frontend applications:

 - Code quality checks (ESLint, Prettier)
 - Interaction testing (Cypress - Component)